Fingerprint: Genetics

 Consensus within the scientific community suggests that the dermatoglyphic patterns on fingertips are hereditary.
-The fingerprint patterns between monozygotic twins have been shown to be very similar, whereas dizygotic twins have considerably less similarity.
+The fingerprint patterns between monozygotic twins have been shown to be very similar (though not identical), whereas dizygotic twins have considerably less similarity.
 Significant heritability has been identified for 12 dermatoglyphic characteristics.
 Current models of dermatoglyphic trait inheritance suggest Mendelian transmission with additional effects from either additive or dominant major genes.

 Whereas genes determine the general characteristics of patterns and their type, the presence of environmental factors result in the slight differentiation of each fingerprint.
 However, the relative influences of genetic and environmental effects on fingerprint patterns are generally unclear.
 One study has suggested that roughly 5% of the total variability is due to small environmental effects, although this was only performed using total ridge count as a metric.
 Several models of finger ridge formation mechanisms that lead to the vast diversity of fingerprints have been proposed.
 One model suggests that a buckling instability in the basal cell layer of the fetal epidermis is responsible for developing epidermal ridges.
 Additionally, blood vessels and nerves may also serve a role in the formation of ridge configurations.
 Another model indicates that changes in amniotic fluid surrounding each developing finger within the uterus cause corresponding cells on each fingerprint to grow in different microenvironments.
-For a given individual, these various factors affect each finger differently preventing two fingerprints from being identical while still retaining similar patterns.
+For a given individual, these various factors affect each finger differently, preventing two fingerprints from being identical while still retaining similar patterns.